duriantaco/docdog/reasoning.md

 - The usage section includes the command-line arguments and options available for DocDog, as implemented in the `main.py` module and the argument parsing code.

 **API Documentation**:
-- The API documentation section documents the core classes and functions in the project, such as `MCPTools`, `chunk_project`, and other utility modules like `sanitize_prompt`.
+- The API documentation section documents the core classes and functions in the project, such as `docTools`, `chunk_project`, and other utility modules like `sanitize_prompt`.
 - The documentation is based on the code structure, function signatures, and docstrings/comments found in the respective modules.

 **Configuration**: